wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 The Wavefront Collector for Kubernetes supports automatic monitoring of host-level metrics and host-level `systemd` metrics.
 When you set up the collector, it auto-discovers pods and services  in your environment and starts collecting host-level metrics.

-You can [filter the metrics](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/filtering.md) before they are reported to Wavefront.
+You can [filter the metrics](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/filtering.md) before they are reported to the Wavefront service.

 ### Application Monitoring